enetwarch/enetwarch/README.md

 # Enetwarch

 Hello there!
 I’m Hugo Molina, an aspiring full-stack software developer.
 I enjoy problem solving and programming in general. **I am currently looking for internship opportunities in the web development field**.
-If you would like to get in touch with me or have any other inquiries, please email me at [enetwarch@protonmail.com](mailto:enetwarch@protonmail.com).
+If you would like to get in touch with me or have any other inquiries, please email me at [`enetwarch@protonmail.com`](mailto:enetwarch@protonmail.com).
+For more details and content, visit my website at [`enetwarch.github.io`](https://enetwarch.github.io/).

 - 🎯 **Field of interest**: Web development
 - 📚 **Preferred languages**: TypeScript and C++